radiantlogic-v8/documentation-eoc/documentation/admin/user-management/delete-user.md

 ---
 keywords:
-title: Delete a User
+title: Delete a user
 description: Learn how to delete a user in Environment Operations Center.
 ---
-# Delete a User
+# Delete a user

-This guide outlines the required steps to delete a user in Environment Operations Center.
+This guide outlines the required steps to delete a user in the Environment Operations Center.

 >[!warning] Deleting a user is a permanent operation and cannot be undone.